TIERS/multi-agent-rl-omni/README.md

 ## Environment setup

+Only Isaac Sim version 2022.2.0 is supported.

-Follow the installation section below.
+Follow the [installation section below](#installation).
 The "pythonsh" part is the same as "PYTHON_PATH".
 For example in .bashrc add

 ```bash
 alias pythonsh=~/.local/share/ov/pkg/isaac_sim-2022.2.0/python.sh
 ```

+You should update self._usd_path on line 48 in omniisaacgymenvs/robots/articulations/mobile_franka.py to be the specific path on your computer.
+(TODO figure out how to automatically detect the path.)

 ## MobileFranka single agent environment